Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Abstract

 \section{Abstract}

-We study the asymptotic properties of the multivariate spike-and-slab LASSO (mSSL) proposed by Deshpande et al.~(2019) for simultaneous variable and covariance selection.
-Specifically, we consider the sparse multivariate linear regression problem where $q$ correlated responses are regressed onto $p$ covariates.
-In this problem, the goal is to estimate a sparse matrix $B$ of marginal covariate effects and a sparse precision matrix $\Omega$, which captures the residual conditional dependence structure of the outcomes.
-The mSSL works by placing continuous spike and slab priors on all the entries of $B$ and on all the off-diagonal elements in the lower-triangle of $\Omega$.
-Under mild assumptions, we establish the posterior contraction rate for the slightly modified mSSL posterior in the asymptotic regime where both $p$ and $q$ diverge with $n.$ Our results imply that a slightly modified version of Deshpande et al.~(2019)'s mSSL procedure is asymptotically consistent.
+We study the asymptotic properties of Deshpande et al.\ (2019)'s multivariate spike-and-slab LASSO (mSSL) procedure for simultaneous variable and covariance selection in the sparse multivariate linear regression problem.
+In that problem, $q$ correlated responses are regressed onto $p$ covariates and the mSSL works by placing separate spike-and-slab priors on the entries in the matrix of marginal covariate effects and off-diagonal elements in the upper triangle of the residual precision matrix.
+Under mild assumptions about these matrices, we establish the posterior contraction rate for the mSSL posterior in the asymptotic regime where both $p$ and $q$ diverge with $n.$ By ``de-biasing'' the corresponding MAP estimates, we obtain confidence intervals for each covariate effect and residual partial correlation.
+In extensive simulation studies, these intervals displayed close-to-nominal frequentist coverage in finite sample settings but tended to be substantially longer than those obtained using a version of the Bayesian bootstrap that randomly re-weights the prior.
+We further show that the de-biased intervals for individual covariate effects are asymptotically valid.